qiscus/QiscusCore-iOS/docs/index.md

         }
 ```

-## Migration from previous version
+## Migration From Previous Version

 if you use Qiscus Chat SDK v2.8.xx to Qiscus Chat SDK v2.9.xx, you will migration data to new database.
 You need call method `QiscusCore.isLogined()`